Common Art Nouveau Jewellery Characteristics

 Another recurring theme is stylised imagery featuring motifs from nature.
-Pieces will often feature flora and fauna, as can be seen in this finely crafted Art Nouveau brooch featuring diamond encrusted flowers with gold leaves.
+Pieces will often feature flora and fauna, as can be seen in this finely crafted Art Nouveau brooch featuring ruby-encrusted flowers.

 Curving lines, stylised depictions of nature and the use of bright gemstones contribute to the mystery and fantasy that characterise Art Nouveau jewellery and make it a fine addition to any collection.

 If you have any questions about this or any other, style of antique jewellery, don’t hesitate to get in touch.
 We’d be more than happy to give you some guidance.